Panthers rookie “Ickey” Ekwonu looks back on first-year growth

 “I just knew the narrative was,” he said.
 “I wasn’t getting the job done.
 Looking back on it, it obviously was true.”

-Through three regular-season games, the Panthers highly touted first-round pick had given up three sacks.
+Through the first two regular-season games, the Panthers highly touted first-round pick had given up three sacks.

-But then came Arizona and a turning point.
+But then came New Orleans and a turning point.
 It was the first of ten sackless weeks for the 22-year-old Charlotte native.
 Before long, even his most prominent critics could only marvel at his maturation.

 “It slowed down,” he said.
 “I got into the game not thinking as much as I need to.
 Thinking about the things I need to worry about (and) just doing my job.”